Spotify expands to Russia and 12 other countries

-July 14 (Reuters) - Spotify Technology SA on Tuesday launched its service in Russia, the fastest growing international market for music, and 12 other regions as part of its expansion strategy after breaking into India last year.
+(Reuters) - Spotify Technology SA (SPOT.N) on Tuesday launched its music streaming service in Russia, the fastest growing international market for music, and 12 other regions as part of its expansion strategy after breaking into India last year.

 It will begin offering free and subscription services in 13 new markets, which include Albania, Belarus, Bosnia & Herzegovina, Croatia, Kazakhstan, Kosovo, Moldavia, Montenegro, North Macedonia, Serbia, Slovenia and Ukraine.